wildnote/hanuman/README.md

 You’ll need to globally install Bower, a package manager that keeps your front-end dependencies (including jQuery, Ember, and QUnit) up-to-date:

 ````
-npm install -g bower
+yarn global add bower
 ````

-Once you have Bower and Ember CLI installed you need to install npm and bower dependencies before running the rails server:
+Once you have Bower and Ember CLI installed you need to install yarn and bower dependencies before running the rails server:

 ````
 BUNDLE_GEMFILE="Gemfile.development" rake ember:install